 |Standard Chartered Bank||18003451000 or 18003455000, 011-39404444 or 011-66014444 for people residing in Noida and Gurgaon|

-But the scary part of not paying the total dues is the emergence of interest and taxes that would always take something extra out of your pocket.
-When it comes to interest rate on credit cards, it ranges from 2.5%-3.5% per month on an average.
-On the overall interest, the GST at 18% is now getting charged.
-Previously, service tax was computed on the interest amount.
-Let’s understand how interest gets calculated on the revolving credit card.
+Credit cards come with an interest-free period of 20-50 days as extended by banks across India.
+You can pay the full amount to get relieved of the interest and tax burden.
+However, if you pay below the total due or minimum due, the interest and taxes would add to the bill.
+The interest rate ranges from 2.5%-3.5% per month on an average.
+On the overall interest amount, the GST at 18% is getting charged.
+Previously, the service tax at 15% was levied on the interest amount.
+Let’s understand how interest gets calculated on the revolving credit.

 Interest=Outstanding Amount x Rate of Interest x 12 months x number of days/365

-Example- Ram Manohar Sharma, an engineer, shops via ICICI credit card for purchasing the goodies.
+Example- Ram Manohar Sharma, an engineer, shops via a credit card for purchasing the goodies.
 Let’s see how his shopping was a month or two ago in the table below.

 |June 20||Statement Generation Date|

-As you can clearly see in the table, Mr. Sharma has refrained from paying the entire bill and thus would bear interest on the outstanding balance.
-The interest rate charged by ICICI Bank is 2.49% per month.
+As you can clearly see in the table, Mr. Sharma has refrained from paying the entire bill and would thus bear interest on the outstanding balance.
+The interest rate charged is 2.49% per month.
 Let’s calculate the interest now.

-Below are a few questions that many cardholders ask.
+Below are a few questions that many credit cardholders ask.

 You can get the limit raised by giving a call to the customer care centre or place a request at the nearest branch of the concerned lender.
-After checking your repayment track to be smooth for at least 6 months to a year, the lender can raise your limit.
+If the repayment track remains good, the lender can raise the limit of the credit card.

 The unbilled amount refers to the spends made after the bill generation date.
-You can see the unbilled portion in the next billing cycle.
+You can see the unbilled portion in the next billing cycle of a credit card.

-No. The payment of minimum only inflates the bill by inviting interest and taxes.
-The outstanding balance would keep mounting with constant addition of interest and taxes to the bill if you continue to pay the minimum due.
+No, the payment of minimum due only inflates the bill by inviting interest and taxes.
+The subsequent shopping will further pile on the misery if you continue to pay minimum due only.

 The payment delay will negatively impact your credit health by lowering your score.
-If you are continuously delaying the card dues, not only your score goes down even the late payment charges, interest and taxes would mount, making it a rather difficult situation to be in.
+If you continuously delay the payment of credit card dues, not only your credit score goes down but even the late payment charges, interest and taxes mount.

-Timely payments would lead to a constant rise in your credit score, increasing the scope for a credit limit enhancement.
+Timely payments would constantly raise your CIBIL score, hence increasing the scope for a credit limit enhancement.
 It would also brighten your future credit prospects.

 Not at all.
 Your status will be recorded as debt settled, which clearly means your inability to pay off the dues in full.
-The score will come down and make it tough to get a loan or card approval in the future.
+The CIBIL score may not come down but would negatively impact your credit history.
+As a result, you may find it tough to get a loan or credit card approval in the future.

 Yes, you can by the following ways.

 Mobile companies and other firms display brand new products on e-commerce websites to gain more user traction.
 When you go to shop these products, you would need to choose from several payment modes such as credit card, debit card, internet banking and even EMIs.
-You can thus choose the EMI option of credit card to pay over a select tenure of 3, 6, 9,12, 15,18 or 24 months.
+You can thus choose the EMI option to pay over a select tenure of 3, 6, 9,12, 15,18 or 24 months.
 The interest rate on EMI transactions comes anywhere between 14%-18% per annum, much unlike 30%-40% on revolving dues.

-These cards are offered to spouse, father, mother, son and daughter of the primary cardholders.
+These are offered to spouse, father, mother, son and daughter of the primary cardholders.

-Immediately call the 24x7 customer care executive of the concerned lender on the occurrence of such an incident.
-Place a request to block your credit card so as to prevent the unauthorized use.
+Immediately dial the 24x7 customer care executive of the concerned lender if and when such an incident takes place.
+Get the credit card blocked immediately to prevent an unauthorized use of the same.
 You can check the customer care number on the card issuance letter and even on the website of the lender.